expo/expo/docs/README.md

 ### As an Exponent developer

-Make your changes in universe and commit them.
-Then, at the root of universe, run `git subrepo push docs`.
+Make your changes in `universe/docs` and commit them.
+Then, in `universe`, run `git subrepo push docs` (make sure to run this at the root of the repository).
 This will push to the public repository, which triggers a webhook that rebuilds the documentation (generating the online version, pdf and epub) automatically.